Kentucky Defense Counsel - History

 As time moved along, the work of KDC became more work than manageable for the President.
 They then hired Elizabeth Oberst, Lexington, Kentucky, who was very active.
 The development of a newsletter and exchange of ideas evolved.

 While KDC was officially incorporated November 17, 1981, it started up in 1977.
-The initial officers at the time of formation included, Directors: John (“Jack”) T. Ballantine, Uhel O. Barrickman (deceased), Robert G. Breetz (deceased), Robert C. Cetrulo (deceased), Reford H. Coleman
+The initial officers at the time of formation included, Directors: John (“Jack”) T. Ballantine (deceased), Uhel O. Barrickman (deceased), Robert G. Breetz (deceased), Robert C. Cetrulo (deceased), Reford H. Coleman

 Incorporators: John (“Jack”) T. Ballantine (deceased), William D. Grubbs, and Charles E. English

 The office of President was first held by Charles Landrum, Jr., of Lexington, Kentucky from 1977-78.
 The first female President, Serieta Jaggers, held the position for the 2003-04 term; she went on to serve as the first female Kentucky DRI State Representative from 2004-2007.
 Ernest “Hank” Jones served as President for two terms, 1988-89 and 1998-99.
 The 1985-86 KDC President, Robert G. Breetz (deceased), left the practice of law to help organize a legal malpractice insurance company, Lawyers Mutual Insurance Company of Kentucky (LMICK).
 Former KDC President, Donald P. (“Pat”) Moloney was instrumental in organizing very successful one-day, two locations spring seminars in which KDC joined forces with Kentucky’s association for plaintiffs bar.

 While five of the Past Presidents of KDC are deceased (Charles Landrum, Jr., Uhel O. Barrickman, Robert Breetz, Jay O’Hara and Robert Cetrulo), only one Past President switched to “the dark side.”

 There have been some really great “learning” seminars put on by KDC which created great opportunities to renew and develop good friendships among defense lawyers.